Systems theory in anthropology

-Anthropologist Gregory Bateson is the most influential and earliest founder of system theory in social sciences.
+Anthropologist Gregory Bateson is the most influential and earliest propagator of systems theory in social sciences.
 In the 1940s, as a result of the Macy conferences, he immediately recognized its application to human societies with their many variables and the flexible but sustainable balance that they maintain.
 Bateson describes system as "any unit containing feedback structure and therefore competent to process information."
 Thus an open system allows interaction between concepts and materiality or subject and the environment or abstract and real.
 In natural science, systems theory has been a widely used approach.
 Austrian biologist, Karl Ludwig von Bertalanffy, developed the idea of the general systems theory (GST).
 The GST is a multidisciplinary approach of system analysis.

 Main concepts in systems theory

 Non-representational and non-referential

 One of the central elements of the systems theory is to move away from the representational system to the non-representation of things.
 What it means is that instead of imposing mental concepts, which reduce complexity of a materiality by limiting the variations or malleability onto the objects, one should trace the network of things.
 According to Gregory Bateson, "ethos, eidos, sociology, economics, cultural structure, social structure, and all the rest of these words refer only to scientists' ways of putting the jigsaw puzzle."
 The tracing rather than projecting mental images bring in sight material reality that has been obscured under the universalizing concepts.